Yamankumar445/Unit-Economics-Audit-CAC-LTV-Channel-Performance-Budget-Optimization/README.md

 Without these insights, management risks allocating budget toward loss-making channels while overlooking profitable opportunities.

-This project was developed to perform a complete **Unit Economics Audit**, transforming raw transactional and marketing data into executive-level insights that support strategic decision-making.
+This project was developed to perform a **Unit Economics Audit**, transforming raw transactional and marketing data into executive-level insights that support strategic decision-making.
 ---

 # Project Objectives